 5.2 Table 5.1 shows the 10 stations with the largest proportional increases in total flow for stations with more than 10,000 entries and exits.
-The most common cause for large increases can be attributed to improvements to the PTE Infills.
+There are a variety of reasons for the largest changes between 2013/14 and 2014/15, which include both endogenous (changes to the methodology) and exogenous factors.